ChetaNMahipaL/ChetaNMahipaL/README.md

 My focus is on understanding how machines can learn, adapt, and understand our complex world.
 I'm also keenly interested in the math that makes it all happen.

-### Science + Code: Bridging Disciplines

-Bringing computer science to life, I like to delv into subjects where technology intersects with diverse fields.
-Currently, I'm working on a project that involve the fusion of particle physics, quantum computing, and machine learning (exploring ways to enable the Large Hadron Collider (LHC) to make quantum measurements).

 ### Low-Level Craftsmanship: Crafting Elegant Code

 Delving into the intricacies of systems programming, operating systems, and low-level nuances, I find joy in working at the granular level to enhance code efficiency.